 McVaugh, R. 1958.
 Flora of the Columbia County area, New York.
 Bull.
 360. New York State Museum and Science Service.
 University of the State of New York.
 Albany, NY.
 400 pp.

-Reschke, C. 1990.
+Reschke, Carol.
+1990.
 Ecological communities of New York State.
-New York Natural Heritage Program.
-New York State Department of Environmental Conservation.
+New York Natural Heritage Program, New York State Department of Environmental Conservation.
 Latham, NY.
-96 pp.
+96 pp. plus xi.

 Please cite this page as: